passthefist/dev_container/README.md

 recent version is already installed.
 You'll then need to log out and log back in.
 After logging in, you'll be able to start the Docker Desktop app.

-### 3. Github Desktop App ###
+### 3. Install Github Desktop App ###

-We'll come back to Git, Github, and version control in general but you can reference [this page](docs/Git_Intro.md) for more after everything is set up.
+We'll come back to Git, Github, and version control in more detail but you can reference [this page](docs/Git_Intro.md) for an overview after everything is set up.

-The Github Desktop App provides an easier to use interface to [Git](docs/Glossary.md#version-control), which is the most popular solution for keeping track of code changes in [version control](docs/Glossary.md#version-control).
+There's two parts of this setup, the Github website and the Github Desktop app.
+Both are similar, but the difference is that the Github website stores code backed up on the internet while the Github Desktop app lets you move code between your computer and what's backed up on the Github website.
+Both use [version control software](docs/Glossary.md#version-control) called Git which is the most popular solution for keeping track of code changes.

 Developers use version control to save code in a more structured way than just saving the file as normal.
-With Git, you can periodically commit your changes to keep a log of different versions of the files that have been changed.
-If a bug is later discovered or a file is accidentally removed, the previous version can be recovered (hence calling these "version control").
-Git supports many features, and the Github app makes using it easier.
-Different projects can have their own code repositories, allowing developers to separate or share the code they're working on to coordinate their projects.
-[Github](docs/Glossary.md#github) is a site that hosts these projects for developers to manage using Git.
+With Git and version control in general, you can periodically back up your changes to keep a log of different versions of the files that have been changed.
+If a bug is later discovered or a file is accidentally removed, the previous version can be recovered (hence calling it "version control").
+Git supports many advanced features, so the Github app makes using it easier.
+Since each developer can have their own copy of a project and send their updates to a shared project, it makes collaborating on software easier to do to make sure nobody's accidentally overwriting each other's code.

 Download the Github Desktop app from https://desktop.github.com/.
 Once installed, you'll need to log in to the app to access your Github projects in the app.

-### 4. Download This Project's Code (Repository) ###
+### 4. Create Your Own Copy of This Project For Your Github Account ###

-Once all the applications are installed and you've logged in to the Github app, you can download the code to your computer.
+Right now, this project isn't owned by you, so you'll need to create a copy of it that you own.
 Scroll back to the top of this page (or go to https://github.com/passthefist/ dev_container) if you're not on it.
-Click the "Fork" button to create a copy of this project for your Github account.
+Click the "Fork" button to create a copy of this project for your Github account (forking just means creating a copy of a project).
 It will take you to a prompt, where you can choose your user in the "Owner" dropdown and just keep the defaults for the rest.
 Clicking the "Create Fork" button will create your own version  of this project owned by your account.
 You can follow this video as an example.

 https://github.com/passthefist/dev_container/assets/279303/49af98d3-ad88-4518-ba97-e96030523aec

+### 5. Download This Project's Code ###

+Right now, the code for the project only exists on the GitHub website, but you'll need it to be on your computer to work on.
+First, open the GitHub Desktop app on your computer, then click the "Clone a Repository From the Internet" button.
+A [code repository](docs/Glossary.md#code-repository) is where all the code for a software project is stored, and cloning is a term Git uses for downloading the code in a repository and creating a copy on your computer.

-Then, in the upper left corner of the Github Desktop app, you can search for your repositories.
-Choose this one (it should be called "dev_container") to create a copy of the repository to work with locally.
+In the upper left corner of the Github Desktop app, you can search for your projcets, which are called [repositories](docs/Glossary.md#code-repository) by Git and GitHub.
+Choose this one (it should be called "dev_container") to create a copy of the repository to work with on your computer.
 This is called "cloning", a term you'll see while in the Github Desktop App or Github Website.
+Once you do, it will download the code for this project so you can work with it and use the Github Desktop app to upload your code changes to be backed up on the GitHub website so the code is shown as part of a portfolio of projects and your website is published on the internet.

 https://github.com/passthefist/dev_container/assets/279303/99ec12f5-b2a5-4763-bc85-d99a23aabf25